Money or the kids? The truth about daycare franchises.

 When you tour a private daycare center, rarely are you told much about who owns the center or franchise, what their background is, or what drives them to run a business for children and families.
 Unfortunately, the answers may be disappointing.

 I once worked for a man who owned several daycares around Chicago.
-He hired me to oversee the education component of his programs (as he had zero ECE experience).
+He hired me to oversee the education component of his programs (as he had zero early childhood education experience).
 I ran up against a lot of brick walls trying to improve his programs because things he felt were a waste of money, I felt were essential.
 It was disappointing but also eye-opening.

 Is every private daycare owner like this?
 No. Many are both the owner and director, in the trenches every day working alongside teachers.
 Some are less present but understand the needs of teachers, children, and families, and put money toward what truly matters.
 However, I am always skeptical of a franchise because it means the owner's focus is split between several centers; that tells me they probably don't care all that much about what is actually happening in their centers, just how it all looks from the outside.